Soulcalibur: Broken Destiny: Gameplay

+Release

+On 30 April 2009, it was announced that Ubisoft would distribute the title in Europe and other PAL-region territories.

 Reception

-The game received "favorable" reviews according to the review aggregation website Metacritic.
-Common criticisms were a lack of story, game modes, and online versus modes.
+Soulcalibur: Broken Destiny received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Common criticism were a lack of story, game modes, and online versus modes.
 In Japan, Famitsu gave it a score of one seven and three eights for a total of 31 out of 40.